hgorledeenn/one-american-day/README.md

 To add to the visual cues, I assigned simple background colors via css classes like `.midnight` and `.seven-am`.

-I used [coolors.co](coolors.co) to check the accessibilty of my color choices (especially as I started using lighter blue shades for midday sections).
+I used the **[coolors.co contrast checker](https://coolors.co/contrast-checker/112a46-acc8e5)** to ensure the accessibilty of my color choices (especially as I started using lighter blue shades for midday sections).

-I also created the animation of my waffle plots to show how they changed throughout the day, which lent itself nicely to my header and footer sections.
+I also created the [gif animation](/web-bg.gif) of my waffle plots to show how they changed throughout the day, which lent itself nicely to my header and footer sections.
 I learned about `svh` in css formatting, which allowed me to ensure that my header title card/animation fills the entire screen, no matter the size or orientation of the screen.

 <br>

 ## What I Would Change for Next Time
-For future similar projects, I think it might be interesting to add an interactive component to the site (eg. respondents can input an activity they do and when they do it and can see how common it is).
+For similar future projects, I think it would be interesting to add an interactive component to the site (eg. readers can input an activity the time they do it and can see how common it is).

+Also, I made the line of waffle plots in Photoshop after exporting individual plots from R, and I made clear which plot was in focus for a gien section by making the other plots in grayscale.

+In the future, I'd likely use something like `ai2html` to animate the plots so, for each section, the plot I was referencing could appear bigger or I could otherwise draw attention to it in a way that also improved readability of that plot and comparison across time to the other plots.

 I also was somewhat short on time before the deadline, but I would have loved to do a more in-depth analysis to find even more interesting findings.
 For instance, maybe a story about the most common times to eat dinner across the US, or presenting the data in the more granular categories it started as.